 This is a natural chemical reaction.
 The more you play, stretch, or knead the slime, the fewer water molecules are left in the marshmallow, and it hardens.

 A great way to soften marshmallow slime is to bring it back to the microwave-safe bowl and microwave for 10 seconds.
 Then, stir with a spoon and add more corn starch if it becomes sticky.
 Finally, play by hand when it cools down.

 Is marshmallow slime edible?

 Many marshmallow slime recipes use corn starch as the main ingredient simply because it’s the best to achieve a non-sticky, stretchy marshmallow slime.

-To make edible slime with marshmallow, replace corn starch by powdered sugar.
-You can’t eat raw corn starch but raw powdered sugar is safe.
+To make edible slime with marshmallows, replace corn starch with powdered sugar.
+You can’t eat raw corn starch, but raw powdered sugar is safe.

 However, this simple swap impacts the slime texture.
 The texture of edible marshmallow slime made with powdered sugar is stickier, and you may have to add more powdered sugar to reach a firmer texture.

 This option will be a high-sugar slime, so even if it’s edible, don’t let your child eat a lot of it!
 Sugar is addictive, bad for your kids’ teeth and growth.

 How to clean your fingers from sticky marshmallow slime?